- As low as $238/Night

 - Approximately 1076 square feet

-Just miles from trendy golf courses and the beach, this relaxing 2-bedroom, 2-bathroom vacation rental offers the ideal blend of relaxation and convenience.
-Catch up on work using the property's 2 desks, or take a exhilarating dip in the seasonal outdoor pool.
+Just miles from fashionable golf courses and the beach, this calming 2-bedroom, 2-bathroom vacation rental offers the ideal blend of relaxation and convenience.
+Catch up on work using the property's 2 desks, or take a invigorating dip in the seasonal outdoor pool.
 This condo also features 3 flat-screen TVs, a well-outfitted kitchen, and a private laundry area.
 Don't forget to visit Broadway at the Beach or tee off at a close by golf course of your choice.
 Your memorable Myrtle Beach escape awaits!

 -- THE PROPERTY --